huzelnut/crypto/README.md

 ### Run tests

 This build uses Maven Surefire plugin to run tests.
-Also tests need Docker installed to run.
 To run tests, perform this command from repository folder:

 ```
 mvn test